Glomerulation: Relation to interstitial cystitis

 The identification of glomerulations as diagnostic criteria for interstitial cystitis/ bladder pain syndrome is unclear.
 Interstitial cystitis (IC)/ bladder pain syndrome (BPS) is associated with chronic pelvic pain, pressure and discomfort within the urinary system.
 In 1987, the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) developed diagnostic criteria for IC which included the presence of glomerulations or petechial hemorrhages.
 The purpose of the NIDDK diagnostic criteria was to facilitate comparable groups for research.
 It was not intended to set strict criteria for the diagnosis of IC.

 Interstitial cystitis may also induce angiogenic factors including VEGF (vascular endothelial growth factor) and PD-ECGF (platelet-derived endothelial cell growth factor) resulting in neovascularization.
 Angiogenic Factors are crucial in vessel development as high values may lead to vessels without enough pericyte coverage.
 Formation of these newer and weaker vessels in the submucosa associated specifically with IC or BPS, may rupture during hydrodistention causing glomerulation.

 In addition to hydrodistension related glomerulations, a study by Rosamilia et al. has shown that biopsied bladders from women with interstitial cystitis have decreased vessel density in the subepithelium.
 With this, data collected by Irwin et al. also showed that blood perfusion in interstitial cystitis bladders is reduced.
 Thus, decreased blood perfusion may further increase the expression of angiogenic factors VEGF and PD-ECGF.
 Alongside with VEGF there is an increase in Hypoxia-inducible factor-1 (HIF-1), for HIF-1 binds to VEGF when oxygen is limited in availability.

 Many guidelines do not use glomerulations as a diagnostic criteria for BPS/IC.
 In a 2014 review of systematic literature searches on PubMed, there were no consistent correlation between the grade or severity of glomerulation and BPS/IC.
 In the ESSIC guideline, glomerulations are only used to further differentiate bladder pain syndrome (BPS) without Hunner's ulcers into different categories: BPS Type 1 (without glomerulations) and BPS Type 2 (with glomerulations).
 The American Urological Association guideline mentions that glomerulations may be detected on cystoscopy, but that it is not specific for BPS/IC.
 High rates of glomerulations have been observed in other urological conditions such as benign prostatic hyperplasia, upper urinary tract stones, prostatitis, etc. which challenges its use as a diagnostic marker.

 In fact, signs of interstitial cystitis can expand from glomerulations to Hunner's ulcers and fibrosis.
-Though one should note that many times, the diagnosis of IC in an individual may not be accurate to the time in which the individual already has IC.
+Many times, the diagnosis of IC in an individual may not be accurate to the time in which the individual already has IC.
 Therefore, whether glomerulations are observed during the time of a hydrodistension procedure cannot conclude that it is associated with interstitial cystitis.